iliorik/GigaShell/README.md

 # -> [E]xecute, [D]escribe, [A]bort: e
 ...
 ```
-We can still use pipes to pass input to `sgpt` and get shell commands as output:
+We can still use pipes to pass input to `giga` and get shell commands as output:
 ```shell
 cat data.json | giga -s "curl localhost with provided json"
 # -> curl -X POST -H "Content-Type: application/json" -d '{"a": 1, "b": 2, "c": 3}' http://localhost